marcoantonioni/daffy/daffydoc/docs/Cloud-Paks/Watson-AIOPS.md

 2. The services  that you wish to install on the Cloud Pak

-# Deploying the Cloud Pak
+## Step 2: Deploying the Cloud Pak

 Deploying the Cloud Pak for Watson AIOps only requires **one** entry to your environment file (/data/daffy/env/<**ENVIRONMENT_NAME**>-env.sh)